 As we read these Psalms and intercede on behalf of each other and our nation, may we be energized with certainty today.
-Regardless of the circumstances we face today, they cannot impact our eternal destiny.
-In the twinkling of an eye, we will all be changed.
-So let's keep our eye on the eternal and, in what will seem like a blink, we will be with Him for all eternity.
+Regardless of the circumstances we face, they cannot impact our eternal destiny.
+In the twinkling of an eye, we will all be changed (I Corinthians 15:52).
+So let's keep our eye on the eternal and, in what will seem like just a blink, we will be with Him for all eternity.